zombyacoff/tu-parser/README.md

 # Telegraph Universal Parser
-It's a pip module that makes it easy to create parsers for the Telegraph website.
+**Telegraph Universal Parser (tu-parser)** is a flexible Python module designed for creating custom parsers for the Telegraph website.
+It offers easily configurable and extendable functionality to scrape and analyze article content.
+This module is ideal for developers looking to automate the extraction of data from Telegraph articles.

 ### Installation
 ```batch